A Drum set isn’t one instrument, but a collection of different instruments that you need to record differently.

 A lower placed setup can have a more direct sound while a higher placed one picks up more tone of the room.

-If your room doesn’t add anything usefull to your recording?
+If your room doesn’t add anything useful to your recording?

 Then lower your microphones.